CS-SI/eopf-stac-extension/README.md

 #### eopf:resolutions

-`eopf:resolutions` provides a dictionary of image resolution per type of image in the product.
+`eopf:resolutions` provides a dictionary of image spatial resolution per type of image in the product.
-It is recommended to provide at least the best resolution in the product.
+If the product contains only one type of image, `gsd` can be used instead.

+#### eopf:timeline

+`eopf:timeline` provides the information on the processing time lapse.
+It can be Near Real Time (NRT), Short Time Critical (STC), Non Time Critical (NTC), etc.

+#### eopf:baseline

+`eopf:baseline` provides the identification of the processing baseline, linked to specific versions and configurations.

 #### eopf:image_size

 `eopf:image_size` provides the sizes in rows and columns of each image in the product, as well as its position.